apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 * After a Job is aborted, all its intermediate data is lost.
 * Jobs may also fail.
 When restarted, the successor job must be able to clean up all the intermediate and committed work of its predecessor(s).
+* Task and Job processes measure the intervals between communications with their Application Master and YARN respectively.
+When the interval has grown too large they must conclude that the network has partitioned and that they must abort their work.

 That's "essentially" it.
 When working with HDFS and similar filesystems, directory `rename()` is the mechanism used to commit the work of tasks and